reddit12345/COMP3040A2/README.md

 ## 4. Resume Customization and Update
 #### Etter's Principle: User-focused
-- The appearance and content of your resume should adhere to the expectations of your target audience
+- The appearance and content of your resume should adhere to the expectations of your target audience.

 ### Updating your Resume
-1. Go to the repository where your resume is located
+1. Go to the repository where your resume is located.
-2. Click on the name of the resume file
+2. Click on the name of the resume file.
 3. Click the pencil logo near the right-hand side of the web page.
-4. Update nece
+4. Update necessary things on your resume.
+5. Click on **Commit Changes...** once you are finished.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ1OTgyMzQxMiwxMDA2NDMxODIzLDIxMz
-g5NDYyNzUsLTQxMzczMDgzNywxNjc3MTkxODI0LDIwNjQ5MzY2
-NTMsOTYyNDI3NTA0LDM1MTMyNDE4MSwxMjE3NTI4NjA5LDEwNz
-kyMjMwOSwtNjQyNDIwMDk3LDE2NjIzMjE5NDQsLTMyOTM0NTU2
-OSwtMTE2OTAyMzgwMSwxNTM3NzMxOTM5LDE4MjA2NjM2MjYsLT
-IwODg3NDY2MTJdfQ==
+eyJoaXN0b3J5IjpbLTE4OTUxOTMwNjQsMTAwNjQzMTgyMywyMT
+M4OTQ2Mjc1LC00MTM3MzA4MzcsMTY3NzE5MTgyNCwyMDY0OTM2
+NjUzLDk2MjQyNzUwNCwzNTEzMjQxODEsMTIxNzUyODYwOSwxMD
+c5MjIzMDksLTY0MjQyMDA5NywxNjYyMzIxOTQ0LC0zMjkzNDU1
+NjksLTExNjkwMjM4MDEsMTUzNzczMTkzOSwxODIwNjYzNjI2LC
+0yMDg4NzQ2NjEyXX0=
 -->